-To: Maiko Winkler-Chin, Office of Housing, City of Seattle From: Uptown Alliance Land Use Review Committee (UP-LURC) Office of Housing's Proposal to Repow the Housing Love in 2 proposed Housing Levy.
+To: Maiko Winkler-Chin, Office of Housing, City of Seattle From: Uptown Alliance Land Use Review Committee (UP-LURC) Re: Office of Housing's Proposal to Renew the Housing Levy in 2023 the of the string of the post to the rest the resulting terry in 2020

+We are asking OH to incorporate our comments below into actions for the next 2023 proposed Housing Levy.
 Uptown Alliance and the Uptown community is very excited to incorporate supportive and affordable housing into the mix of new residences.
 We see the need for housing of all types and work diligently to promote diversity as part of the housing model.